locationtech/geomesa/docs/user/datastores/analytic_queries.rst

 =================

 GeoMesa provides advanced query capabilities through GeoTools query hints.
-You can use these hints to control various aspects of query processing, or to trigger distributed analytic processing.
+You can use these hints to control various aspects of query processing or to trigger distributed analytic processing.
 See :ref:`query_hints` for details on setting query hints.

 Feature Sampling